Iris caucasica

-It was described in 'Commentat.
+It was described in 1808 by Georg Hoffman in Commentat.
 Soc.
-Phys.' to Caesareae Universitatis Mosquensis of 1808 by Georg Hoffman.
+Phys.-Med.
+Univ.
+Litt.
+Caes.
+Mosq.

-It was once confused with iris orchioides, but iris caucasica is a smaller plant, with sessile flowers.
+It was once confused with Iris orchioides, but Iris caucasica is a smaller plant, with sessile flowers.
 Also it has leaves that have white margins.

-Iris caucasica is an accepted name by the RHS.
+Iris caucasica is an accepted name by the Royal Horticultural Society.

 Habit

 It has a brown ovoid bulb with fleshy roots.
 It is similar in form to Iris persica.

 It has grey green leaves, which are ciliate and that start growing at flowering time.
 They reach up to 10–12 cm long and l-2 cm wide.
 The leaves have a faint white margin.

 It has between 1–4 flowers per stem, normally pale yellow or green and with winged falls.
 The falls also have a yellow ridge.
 The flowers are 5–15 cm (2–6 in) across.
 It flowers in late spring.
 It eventually reaches a height of 15 cm (flower and stem).
 The flowers are not fragrant.